PacificBiosciences/sawfish/docs/user_guide.md

 and "DJ" indicates that the call is supported by both.

 All breakpoint-based deletions of 100kb or smaller are represented by directly writing the deleted sequence in the VCF `REF` field and any breakpoint insertion sequence in `ALT`.
-Deletions larger than 100kb, or lacking breakpiont support are written as symbolic alleles using the ALT value of `<DEL>`.
+Deletions larger than 100kb, or lacking breakpoint support are written as symbolic alleles using the ALT value of `<DEL>`.

 All candidate breakpoint-based deletions at least 50kb in length without depth support from copy-number segmentation